FredGH/ProjectPortfolio_2.0/readme.md

 ### GitHub Content

  * This Github repo contains the details of my current publications, post-grad theses, Kaggle challenges I have participated in, as well as  a number of ML/AI related projects I have been working on in the past few years.
  * The below sections provides a summary description of these project.
-You can acces the projects' documentation and code via this interactive website https://rawgit.com/FredGH/ProjectPortfolio_2.0/master/index.html
+You can acces the projects' documentation and code via either i) this interactive website https://rawgit.com/FredGH/ProjectPortfolio_2.0/master/index.html or ii) directly from https://github.com/FredGH/ProjectPortfolio_2.0/tree/master/projects.
  * Please do not hesitate to contact me on freddy.marechal@gmail.com should you have any questions or comments.

 ### Publications